NicholasPerell/Artemis/README.md

 ### Arrows <img src="https://raw.githubusercontent.com/nicholas-hoy-champain/narrative-system-project/d8e41bfca6e25fc062ffbac8ebde975d6accd94c/Assets/Artemis/Editor/Resources/branch-arrow.png" alt="Branch Arrow by Lorc" height="50px;" align="right">

 Stores the most basic information for each possible piece of narrative delivery.
 This includes:
-- <ins>ID:</ins> string used to access the databases found in the feltchers it is connected to.
+- <ins>ID:</ins> string used to access the databases found in the fletchers it is connected to.
 - <ins>Priority Value:</ins> int value used by the archer
 - <ins>Flags to be True:</ins> flags that must be set to true (otherwise the datapoint will be skipped over by the archer)
 - <ins>Flags to be False:</ins> flags that must be set to false (otherwise the datapoint will be skipped over by the archer)
 - <ins>How to handle busy:</ins> Enum.
-If the feltchers tries to fire the data point, but the delivery actor is busy, what is done?
+If the fletchers tries to fire the data point, but the delivery actor is busy, what is done?
 There are a couple options:
   - CANCEL: Retreat!
 Return the arrow back to the archer that chose it.
-  - QUEUE: Add the datapoint to a queue and wait until the feltcher/bow gets around to it.
+  - QUEUE: Add the datapoint to a queue and wait until the fletcher/bow gets around to it.
   - INTERRUPT: Abruptly stop what the delivery actor is doing to deliver a narrative beat, and have it do this one.
   - DELETE: Don't play it, but don't return it to the archer.
 Discard the arrow entirely.
   - FRONT_OF_QUEUE: Similar to the queue, but make it cut to the front of the queue.